BY

 How Does Accrual Basis Accounting Work?

-The benefit of using the accrual method is that you’ll have a far more accurate understanding of your income and expenditure so you can make long-term decisions about your business’s financial future.
-For example, you can identify which time periods were most successful and which weren’t.
+The benefit of using the accrual method is that you’ll have a far more accurate understanding of your income and expenditure to make long-term decisions about your business’s financial future.

-For example, your financial statements may indicate that your company is highly profitable, but you don’t have any cash on hand.
-So, you’ll need to implement a solid accounting system that allows you to accurately track your cash flow so that you don’t end up in a situation where you’re unable to pay your creditors down the line.
+So, you’ll need to implement a solid accounting system that allows you to accurately track your cash flow so that you don’t end up in a situation where you cannot pay your creditors down the line.

-The accrual accounting method also has many moving parts, so it’s more complex to maintain than the cash method.
-For example, one of your debtors may pay you in advance, and another might be in arrears.
+In a hypothetical situation, one of your debtors may pay you in advance, and another might be in arrears.
 There is also far more risk for businesses because you’re recording income despite the risk of your expected revenue might not be settled when it’s supposed to.

-With a cash basis accounting system, you must account for your GST obligations in the reporting period in which you receive payment for your service or product sale.
+With a cash basis accounting system, you must account for your GST obligations in the reporting period you receive payment for your service or product sale.
 The same applies to your expenses.
-You can account for your GST credits on your expenses in the reporting period in which you made payment.
+You can account for your GST credits on your expenses in the reporting period in which you made the payment.

 On the other hand, with an accrual-based system, you must account for your GST obligations in the reporting period in which you issue a tax invoice or receive full or part payment, whichever occurs first.
-And if you have a tax invoice for any of your expenses, you can claim a GST credit even if you haven’t made payment yet.

 Example